-Welcome to SimObsession.com, a site devoted to my hobby, or as my wife would say “obsession,” building a Boeing 737-800 simulator out of my home.
+Welcome to SimObsession.com, a site devoted to my flight simulator hobby, or as my wife would say “obsession,” building a Boeing 737-800 simulator out of my home.
 It’s a very challenging, satisfying, and creative hobby, while at the same time infuriating, immensely frustrating and a black hole of time and money.
 So you really DO need to be a bit obsessed to stick with something like this.
-Hence the appropriate site name.

 Why the 737-800?

 “Everyone is building a 737 simulator.
-Why don’t you build something more unique?”
+Why didn’t you build something more unique?”

 Why this site?

-So after I started building a few things and posted my progress some folks were interested in how I did them.
-So I figured I might as well showcase a little bit of what I’ve done, and maybe it’ll help someone else with similar problems or questions.
-It never hurts to have someone to talk to.
+After I started building a few things and posted my progress some folks were interested in how I did them.
+So I figured I might as well showcase a little bit of what I’ve done, and maybe it’ll help someone else with similar problems or questions, or perhaps just stay motivated.

-One thing I want to be clear about is that while yes, this can be a solitary/lonely path, it is NOT a solo hobby, or I should say it’s VERY difficult to do this alone.
+One thing I want to be clear about is that while yes, this can be a solitary/lonely path, it is NOT a solo hobby or I should say it’s VERY difficult to do this alone.
 Nor is it for the faint of heart.
-It is a MAJOR time investment, a money drain, and can seriously stress relationships (you think I jest?!).
+It is a MAJOR time and energy investment, a money drain, and can seriously stress relationships (you think I’m lying?).
 So be sure you’re truly prepared (and prepare others) before you take the dive!
 You will need their support, understanding, and their extreme patience.

 My best advice would be to make friends with those who share your passion.
 If there’s someone you can build with nearby who shares your passion, do it with them.
 Things will progress much faster.
 Be courteous and appreciative to those who share their experiences (they don’t have to, after all).
 Credit those who help you along the way (don’t forget to ask for their permission if you pass on information they gave you).
 And share the knowledge you gain with others so we can advance this hobby and our enjoyment of “living the dream” only a select few are fortunate to do for a living.

 Most of all, HAVE FUN!